NufalXBaalash/Weather-Dataset-EDA-Prediction/README.md

-Here's a GitHub-style README for your Weather Data EDA & Prediction project, following the same structure and tone as your Skin Cancer Classification README:

----

 # Weather Data 🌦️ EDA & Prediction 🔮

 This project analyzes historical weather data and builds a **machine learning model to predict future weather conditions**.